-Another important distinction between CA techniques and standard auditing that was explored in this project is what we call "Real Time Error Correction".
-In a CA environment when an anomaly is detected, the auditor will be notified immediately and a detailed investigation will be initiated.
-In theory, the auditor will then have the ability to correct the error before the next round of audit starts.
+An important distinction between CA techniques and standard auditing that was explored in this project is what we call "Real Time Error Correction".
+In a CA environment when an anomaly is detected, the auditor will be notified immediately and a detailed investigation, if relevant, can be initiated.
+In theory, the auditor can then have the ability to correct the error before the next round of audit starts.